Magic Lantern Video & Book Store

 T O D A Y

-Since the very successful release of "Polar Express" in 2004 – it made $121M on 3500 2-D screens and $49M on only 68 3-D screens – nearly every 3-D release has earned 3 to 7 times more revenue in 3-D theaters than in 2-D venues.
+Stereoscopic {3-D} Cinema finally reached mainstream acceptance with the combination of better cameras and the ability to edit and-or distribute in digital formats.
+Shooting a film in 3-D currently adds roughly 20% to the production budget.
+The very successful release of "Polar Express" [2004] made $121M on 3,500 2-D screens and $49M on only 68 3-D screens – and the motion picture industry took notice.
+Since 2004, nearly every 3-D release has earned 3 to 7 times more revenue in 3-D theaters than in 2-D venues.

 stereoscopy entry at Wikipedia